 Every now and then, a theme pops up that challenges my expectations of what WordPress can do.
 The Chipmunk WordPress theme is one of those rarities.
 It was designed specifically for content curation and resource building.
 In this review, I take a look at the theme's core functions, consider its strengths and weaknesses, and offer some insight into its potential uses.

-Before I get into this review, I want to make a couple of disclosures.
-Firstly, I am using the Chipmunk Theme on this blog.
-Although, I purchased the copy myself, I obviously have a personal preference for this theme.
-Nevertheless, I'll try my best not to let that get in the way of critical analysis.
-Secondly, this review is the first attempt at creating a series of WordPress theme reviews in response to these guidelines and this Reddit discussion.
+As a quick aside note, I want to point out that this review is the first in a series of WordPress theme reviews that try to observe these guidelines in response to this Reddit discussion.
 It is therefore a work in progress and I reserve the right to update this review in due course.
 I will of course make any edits visible on this page.
 Thanks for your understanding.

 1. Theme Intro